paleomammals/chronologies_pub/README.md

 # chronologies_pub

-Public version of code for Syverson and Blois (2025)
+Public version of code for Syverson et al. (2025)

 =======